 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Polaris Inc. To summarize, we found that Polaris Inc ranked in the 41th percentile in terms of potential gain offered.
-We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
+Below please find a table outlining a discounted cash flow forecast for PII, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Polaris Inc ranked in the 57th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 61% on a DCF basis.
 The most interesting components of our discounted cash flow analysis for Polaris Inc ended up being:

 Terminal Growth Rate in Free Cash Flow